rrivirr/rriv-decisions/0004-debug-system.md

 * Need a debug system for current and future development
 * Would like an improved system with more options of customizability and utility
+* Improve debugging options for users who are using RRIV to develop novel sensor systems

 ## Overview